Skip to main content Skip to footer

 Check all your folders, including junk, for an email from ‘mynhspensionnoreply@nhsbsa.nhs.uk’.

 This email will include a link that will verify your account.
-The link will take you to the My NHS Pension portal and a verification message will appear.
+The link will take you to My NHS Pension and a verification message will appear.
+Please ensure that this is completed as soon as possible to prevent any access issues.

 If you've already clicked the link, an error message will appear.

-If you're not sure if you've been verified, then log in and if there's no reminder to verify your email then it has been completed.
+If you're not sure if you've been verified, log in to My NHS Pension and if there is no reminder to verify your email then verification has been completed.

 Once registered, you'll be asked to log in.